grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 Apart from that, there's a **dynamic part** - a part that undergoes constant changes - objects are created, destroyed, connected temporarily, and then disconnected.
 There are at least two reasons this dynamic part exists:

 1. Some objects represent requests or user actions that arrive during the application runtime, are processed and then discarded.
 These objects cannot be composed up-front (because they do not exist yet), but only as early as the events they represent occur.
 Also, these objects do not live until the application is terminated, but are discarded as soon as the processing of a request is finished.
 Other objects represent e.g. items in cache that live for some time and then expire, so, again, we do not have these objects up-front and they often do not live as long as the application itself.
 All of these objects come and go, making temporary connections.
-2. There are objects that have a lifespan as long as the application itself, but are connected only for the needs of a single interaction (e.g. when one object is passed to a method of another as an argument) or at some point during the application runtime.
+2. There are objects that have a life span as long as the application itself, but are connected only for the needs of a single interaction (e.g. when one object is passed to a method of another as an argument) or at some point during the application runtime.

 It is perfectly possible for an object to be part of both static and dynamic part - some of its connections may be made up-front, while others may be created later, e.g. when it is passed inside a message sent to another object (i.e. passed as method parameter).